Walk This Way

 Taking inspiration from Annette Lemieux’s painting Nomad, this project invites children to paint with their feet.
 We’ve adapted the process for a bathtub, keeping the young artist and paint contained to an easy-to-clean space.
 In warmer weather, this project can also be done outside (bathing suits recommended) with a garden hose or wet wipes nearby for easy cleanup.

-• Optional: A long sheet of paper from a roll (like Kraft paper), or a paper grocery bag cut along one edge to unfold into a flat sheet. (note: paper will make the bathtub less slippery, and give the option of keeping a finished artwork)
+- Optional: A long sheet of paper from a roll (like Kraft paper), or a paper grocery bag cut along one edge to unfold into a flat sheet (note: paper will make the bathtub less slippery, and you can keep the finished artwork)

-6. Walk around your canvas.
+- Walk around your canvas.
 Notice what happens.
 What do you see?
-Talk about how the footprint looks.
+Talk about how the footprints look.
 Your child may want to walk in circles, like Lemieux did in Nomad.
 They may also want to try moving in different ways to see how their prints change.
 Note: Be careful not to slip!
 You may want to hold your child’s hand or encourage them to walk slowly.

-7. Keep painting!
+- Keep painting!
 Lemieux made all her footprints in the same color.
-Your child may want to mix new colors into the shaving cream, and make additional footprints.
+Your child may want to mix new colors into the shaving cream and make additional footprints.